bozo32/citation-checking-poc/README.md

 # Integrated PDF Citation Verification Workflow

-This repository implements an integrated workflow for verifying the consistency and integrity of citations in PDF documents.
+This repository implements an integrated workflow for verifying the consistency and integrity of citations within and across academic records.
 The workflow is designed to:

 - **Extract bibliographic and in-text citation data** from PDFs.
 - **Match in-text citations to bibliography entries**.
-- **Verify DOI presence** in bibliography items.
+- **Verify DOI presence** of bibliography items.
-- **Validate DOI existence** and download corresponding articles when available.
+- **Validate DOI existence** and download corresponding records when available.
-- **Compare citing sentences against cited articles** to ensure that the context of citations is accurate.
+- **Compare citing sentences against cited articles** using NLI models to test that citing claims are correctly supported.

 ## Overview